Sign up fast for the free Happy Trails newsletter, right here:

 By using all of the monthly information at your fingertips, you'll hike with a smile on your face.

-So please consider joining me every month virtually via the Happy Trails newsletter.
+So please consider joining me every month virtually via the free Happy Trails newsletter.

 And as easy as it is to sign up, I make it even easier to opt out if it's not your cup of tea.

-If you'd rather connect on a more frequent basis, visit the Hiking For Her Facebook page.
+If you'd rather connect via social medis, visit the Hiking For Her Facebook page.

 There's a HFH Pinterest page with lots of female hiking topics to explore, too.

-And here's another chance to get in on all of the latest hiking tips:
+Use the UP arrow over there on the right to get in on all of the latest monthly hiking tips: